pritamneog29/CRUD-in-Express-MongoDB-JWT-Auth/README.md

 node app.js

 # Point mongoDB to save in a specific local folder
-Go to mongoDB installation path, usually "C:\Program Files\MongoDB\Server\4.0\bin" and run the command below mongod --dbpath "path of the folder"
+Go to mongoDB installation path, usually "C:\Program Files\MongoDB\Server\4.0\bin" and run the command below:

+mongod --dbpath "path of the folder"